Breakup Journal

 Is the breakup journal free?

 The journal itself is free with an account, along with the First Steps prompt pack and your last week of entries.
-Premium unlocks all six prompt packs (40 guided prompts), your full entry history, and your mood pattern over time.
+Premium unlocks all six prompt packs (40 guided prompts) and up to 100 entries from the twelve-month retention window.

 Keep going